-You can use this devotional individually, or sit down together as a couple to read it each day.
-Use the prayer at the end of each devotion as a starting point for your own prayer-whether you pray silently together or aloud, one at a time.
-In just a minute or two every day, you can discover encouraging biblical insights.
+You can use this devotional individually or read it together as a couple.
+Use the prayer for each day as a starting point for your own prayer whether you pray silently together or aloud.
+In just a minute or two, you can discover encouraging biblical insights that will help you improve and build your relationship.

 Whether your relationship is strong or struggling, stable or challenging, my prayer is that this devotional will encourage you and give you renewed joy in each other.
-May your relationship be strengthened this year as you focus on loving and growing together.
+May your relationship be strengthened as you focus on loving and growing together.
+Three things will last forever-faith, hope, and love-and the greatest of these is love.
+Let love be your highest goal!